Hacking the Starbucks Barista Grinder

 #8 Adjust and Test

 You can put the burr assembly and hopper back on without reassembling everything in order to test your grind out.
 Repeat step 7 until you get it right.
-Then re-assemble the grinder in reverse order of the way you disassembled it.
+Then, re-assemble the grinder in reverse order based on the way you disassembled it.

 Resources